Why Gold Investors Shouldn’t Fear the Fed

 This spike is especially notable considering India’s recent slump in demand, which was exacerbated when Prime Minister Narendra Modi moved to withdraw high denomination currency notes.
 Now, jewelers are building up inventories as they expect to see a recovery in purchases ahead of India’s wedding season and the Hindu gold-buying day of Akshaya Tritiya that falls toward the end of April this year.

-“We expect some heavy buying in April as a large number of weddings are expected to take place,” said Mehul Choksi, chairman of jewelry store chain Gitanjali Gems Ltd. “The wedding season runs from April to July, so we are expecting some recovery in demand.”federal reserve, india
+“We expect some heavy buying in April as a large number of weddings are expected to take place,” said Mehul Choksi, chairman of jewelry store chain Gitanjali Gems Ltd. “The wedding season runs from April to July, so we are expecting some recovery in demand.”Featured, federal reserve, india